openvinotoolkit/model_server/demos/real_time_stream_analysis/python/README.md

-## gRPC calls with unary calls
+## Using gRPC unary calls

 The helper class `StreamClient` supports only the calls using unary gRPC calls.
-In that case it should be initialized with a parameter `streaming_api=True`.
+In that case it should be initialized with a parameter `streaming_api=False`.
 It sends the frames to the model server asynchronously but each of them is stateless and each request can be processed independently.
 The key advantage of that mode is easier load balancing and scalability because each request could be routed to a different instance of the model server or a different compute node.